alinex/node-validator/doc/schema/reference.md

 const ref = new Reference('exec:///bin/date +%Y') // with full path and options
 ```

-This can also be used on remote commands:
+This can also be used on remote commands (not implemented yet!):

 ```js
 const ref = new Reference('ssh://server#date') // server defined for alinex-exec